 Real Estate: This type of donation may include either appreciated, developed property (such as personal residences, summer homes, farms, ranches, condominiums, and commercial or industrial real estate), or undeveloped land.
 You may also choose between giving an outright gift and immediate transfer of property, or arrange a retained life estate which allows you to make the gift of a personal residence while retaining the right to live there during your lifetime.

-Other Appreciable Personal Property: There are numerous types of personal property that you may consider donating to the NMA and/or NMA Foundation.
+Other Appreciable Personal Property: There are numerous types of personal property that you may consider donating to the NMA.
 These include boats, works of art, jewelry, and other items of significant value.
 Computer equipment and office supplies are always useful gifts.

 Life Insurance: Donors are often able to give a great deal more through the gift of a life insurance policy than would otherwise be possible.
-Such gifts can take several forms — an outright gift of either a paid-up or partially paid policy, a policy that names the NMA or NMA Foundation as the beneficiary, or an existing policy where either NMA organization is listed as a contingent beneficiary.
+Such gifts can take several forms — an outright gift of either a paid-up or partially paid policy, a policy that names the NMA as the beneficiary, or an existing policy where the NMA is listed as a contingent beneficiary.

-Retirement Plans: If partial or full balances from IRA, 401k, 403 and other retirement plans are properly willed to the NMA Foundation, income and estate taxes due at the time of death can be avoided or at least minimized.
-Your retirement plan can be donated to the Foundation as an outright gift, a traditional bequest, a trust established through the use of retirement plan assets, or you can simply designate the NMA Foundation as a beneficiary of your plan.
+Retirement Plans: If partial or full balances from IRA, 401k, 403 and other retirement plans are properly willed to the NMA, income and estate taxes due at the time of death can be avoided or at least minimized.
+Your retirement plan can be donated as an outright gift, a traditional bequest, a trust established through the use of retirement plan assets, or you can simply designate the NMA as a beneficiary of your plan.

-A bequest is an excellent way for you to perpetuate your support for the National Motorists Association and the NMA Foundation.
+A bequest is an excellent way for you to perpetuate your support for the National Motorists Association.
 It would also enable you to make a major gift that might not otherwise be possible.
 In addition to cash and securities, bequests may include such assets as real estate, vehicles, works of art, antiques and collectibles, and patent rights.

 When making or revising a will, you should obtain the assistance of a financial planning professional.
-Staff at the NMA would be pleased to work with your team to design an estate plan that includes the NMA and/or NMA Foundation and is tailored to your wishes.
+Staff at the NMA would be pleased to work with your team to design an estate plan that includes the National Motorists Association and is tailored to your wishes.